Kindness is connection: An antidote to loneliness in teens

-What is the antidote?
+So what is one powerful antidote?
 Acts of kindness!
 Doing something for another person overcomes loneliness by releasing oxytocin, which creates a feeling of belonging and connection to another human being.
 But, it also has many other benefits.
 The release of oxytocin has been linked to lower blood pressure, improved heart health, increase in self-esteem, optimism and helps with anxiety.

-Based on research studies, these people feel stronger and more energetic, less depressed and calmer.
-People who volunteer and engage in acts of kindness have been found to live longer and more serotonin is produced, which is the well-being chemical produced by the brain.
+Doing small acts of kindness can help people feel stronger and more energetic, less depressed and calmer.
+People who volunteer and give back have been found to live longer and more serotonin is produced, which is the well-being chemical produced by the brain.
 Sounds pretty good, right?
 Based on studies where social campaigns for acts of kindness in schools, there was an average increase and grades and decrease in bullying.

 Ways to bring more kindness into your lives

 It’s not alway easy to convince a teen to do something that you think is a good idea, but by simplifying modeling kindness and talking about how small acts of service have made you feel less alone, you’re letting your child know about the importance of giving back.
 If they seem receptive, try some of these tips to bring more kindness, and less loneliness, into their lives.